Accepting PhD Students

 Biography

-I completed a PhD in the area of child neuropsychology at the University of Melbourne (2008), and during this time spent three months as a Visiting Research Fellow at the Hospital for Sick Children in Toronto, Canada (2006).
+I completed a PhD in the area of child neuropsychology at the University of Melbourne (2008) supervised by Professor Vicki Anderson and Professor Peter Anderson, and during this time spent three months as a Visiting Research Fellow at the Hospital for Sick Children in Toronto, Canada (2006) supervised by Professor Maureen Dennis.
 My postdoctoral research has been conducted at the Murdoch Childrens Research Institute (2008-2011) and University of Melbourne (2009) in Australia.
-I was a Swiss National Science Foundation Visiting Fellow at the Bern Children’s Hospital (2011) in Switzerland, and a Department of Neuroscience Research Fellow at the Karolinska Institute (2011-2013) in Sweden.
+I was a Swiss National Science Foundation Visiting Fellow at the Inselspital, Bern University Hospital (2011) in Switzerland collaborating with Professor Regula Everts, and a Department of Neuroscience Research Fellow at the Karolinska Institute (2011-2013) in Sweden supervised by Professor Torkel Klingberg.
+I established my research group at Monash in 2014.

 Research interests

-1. Cognitive training in paediatric populations: My recent research focuses on the conditions under which training leads to long-term benefits, the application of cognitive training in paediatric populations, and identifying the subgroups of children who benefit most from training.
+1. Cognitive training in paediatric populations: Much of our work focuses on exploring the conditions under which training leads to sustained benefits and the application of cognitive training in paediatric populations.

-2. Development of cognitive abilities, academic and behavioural functions: Much of my research has centred on understanding variability in developmental outcomes.
-I work with normally developing children and clinical populations, including children born preterm or with agenesis of the corpus callosum.
+2. Development of cognitive, academic and behavioural functions: We want to understand the variability in developmental outcomes for typically developing children and children with agenesis of the corpus callosum.

-I conduct cohort studies and randomised controlled trials using a combination of measures, including neuropsychological, behavioual and clinical assessments, and neuroimaging.
+We conduct cohort studies and randomised controlled trials using a combination of measures, including neuropsychological, behavioual and clinical assessments.

 Monash teaching commitment